matoous/newz/README.md

 * check that we save to redis only the things we need to save
 * scrollable side-panels on small displays
 * fix sidepanals opening/closing
+* repair buttons on mobile
+* change search input on mobile

 ### Cool TODOSs
 * add site-local articles instead of long texts